 Krishna is not speaking of efficient work when he says: “Yoga is skill in action.”
 The skill in action which Krishna declares to be yoga is action performed with ourselves yoked to yoga, united with Unity.
 It is work in which remembrance of God and centering in the Self goes on uninterruptedly.
 If we are distracted by our work and forget to maintain our sadhana throughout, then it is not skill in action.
 Only an adept yogi can engage in real karma yoga, for only those skilled in meditation are capable of karma yoga.

 The way of the sages

-“Those who are established in the buddhi, the wise ones who have abandoned the fruit born of action, and are freed from the bondage of rebirth, go to the place [abode] that is free from pain” (2:51).
+Those who are truly established in the buddhi, the wise ones, having abandoned the fruits of action, freed from the bondage of rebirth, go to the place that is free from pain (2:51).

-“When your intellect [buddhi] crosses beyond the thicket of delusion, then you shall become disgusted with that [in the scriptures] which is yet to be heard and with that which has been heard.
-When your [buddhi] stands fixed in deep meditation, unmoving, disregarding scriptural doctrine, then you shall attain Union [Yoga]” (2:52, 53).
+When your buddhi crosses beyond the mire of delusion, then you shall be disgusted with the to-be-heard and what has been heard.
+When your buddhi stands, fixed in deep meditation, unmoving, disregarding the Vedic ritual-centered perspective, then you will attain yoga (union) (2:52-53).